Installation

 Web Server Configuration

-The run() method supports a few arguments to configure the web server.
+The run() and start_server() methods support a few arguments to configure the web server.

 • port: The port number to listen on.
 Pass the desired port number in this argument to use a port different than the default of 5000.
 For example: